-PART A - to be completed by the parent Full name of child Date of Birth Pleas se tick box if it des scribes your child's circumstances.
+Date OI BIITII Pleas se tick box if it desc ribes your child's circumstances.
 Criterion 3 Priority will next be given to children who are Baptised Catholic.
-22 Criterion 5 Priority will next be given to children who are members of other Christian denominations, 23 who regularly attend 24 a Christian church or whose membership is evidenced by a minister of religion.
-I attach a copy of the Baptismal Certificate or a Certificate of Dedication.
-(If you are providing a copy of a Baptismal Certificate or a Certificate of Dedication, it is not necessary to have Part B completed.)
-Priva acv and Data Pro tection:
+1 Criterion 4 Priority will next be given to children who regularly attend 2 a Catholic church but are not Baptised Catholic.
+Criterion 6 Priority will next be given to children who are members of other Christian denominations, 3 who regularly attend 4 a Christian church 5 . the Baptismal Certificate or a Certificate of Dedication.
+(If you are providing a copy of a